wp-plugins/listen-to-quran-verses/readme.txt

 The plugin switches automatically the languages and direction based on your wordpress installation

-* Supports Arabic and English (and therefore most of latin languages)
+* Supports Both RTL and LTR directions
 * You can select an interval of verses to play
 * define the number of times each verse will be repeated
 * You can also repeat the whole interval as many times as you want by setting this functionality to ON.